 - Gloves and gowns should be compatible with the disinfectant products being used.

-- Additional PPE might be required based on the cleaning/disinfectant products being used and whether there is a risk of splash.
+- Additional PPE might be required based on the cleaning/disinfectant products being used and whether there is a risk of a splash.

 - Gloves and gowns should be removed carefully to avoid contamination of the wearer and the surrounding area.
 Staff must clean their hands after removing gloves.